 However, the versatility and volumes of hard and soft data on the web may be overwhelming and hard to navigate, let alone collect and analyze it.
 In this case, automated data collection, also known as web scraping, comes to the rescue.

-Automated data gathering solutions, such as Scraper APIs, can effectively crawl search engines and web pages in real time and extract data according to the set parameters.
+Automated data gathering solutions, such as our Web Scraper API, can effectively crawl search engines and web pages in real time and extract data according to the set parameters.

-Examples of hard data that you can collect with Scraper APIs include price information, product position, URLs, pagination, etc. And when it comes to soft data, you can easily scrape product reviews and customer feedback.
+Examples of hard data that you can collect with a Web Scraper API include price information, product position, URLs, pagination, etc. And when it comes to soft data, you can easily scrape product reviews and customer feedback.

-Scraper APIs are covered with cyber insurance and packed with valuable features that help extract data efficiently:
+Our Web Scraper API is covered with cyber insurance and packed with valuable features that help extract data efficiently:

 Proper web scraping tools make it easy to combine two data streams, i.e., hard and soft data, to build an accurate picture and make well-informed business decisions.